Humana says previously disclosed DOJ query involves other companies

 The government makes risk adjustment payments to Humana and other companies that provide Medicare Advantage when they have patients who are sicker than average.

-“As matter of policy, the department generally neither confirms nor denies the existence of an investigation,” Justice Department spokeswoman Nicole Navas said.
+The Department of Justice did not immediately respond to a request for comment.

-Susquehanna analyst Chris Rigg said in a research note that the Humana disclosure fit with the DaVita request and a notice to insurers from a Health and Human Services division earlier this year about its review of the use of patient in-home risk assessments by insurers.
+Susquehanna analyst Chris Rigg said in a research note that the Humana disclosure fit with a notice to insurers from a division of the U.S. Department of Health and Human Services earlier this year about its review of the use of patient in-home risk assessments by insurers.